jcoenencom/motionblind/README.md

 In order to use python code in fhem the [fhempy](https://github.com/fhempy/fhempy/tree/master) module has to be installed:

+Update the init.py of the library ...

+            nano /opt/fhem/.fhempy/fhempy_venv/lib/python3.11/site-packages/motionblinds/__init__.py

+Add the followig line at the end of the imports

+            from .motion_blinds import MotionBlind

 # Install fhempy

 ### Dependencies: